Flat holography for spinor fields: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we developed a flat-space holographic dictionary for free massive spinor field in four-dimensional Minkowski spacetime, using the hyperbolic (Milne) slicing by $\mathbb{H}^3$.
-The main technical ingredient is the mode decomposition on constant-$\tau$ hypersurfaces, which reduces the problem to the analysis on $\mathbb{H}^3$ labeled by a continuous parameter $\nu$.
-This makes the construction close to the standard AdS/CFT derivations.
+We developed a Milne-slicing source--response construction for a free spinor field in four-dimensional Minkowski spacetime.
+Mode decomposition on constant-$\tau$ hypersurfaces reduces the problem to harmonic analysis on $\mathbb H^3$ labeled by the continuous parameter $\nu$.
+Within the asymptotic prescription, the separated-point kernels are fixed up to the action normalization and local contact terms.
+The precise scope of this asymptotic map is stated at the end of the Introduction and in section~\ref{sec:correlator}.

 \paragraph{Summary of results.} The main steps and results may be summarized as follows.